-It does not need to be said that the past year has wreaked havoc on established programs–commencement is no exception.
 Since 2014, Washington University in St. Louis has pursued zero waste receptions throughout commencement celebrations.
 In years past, WashU has provided recyclable or compostable serviceware at receptions, set up waste collection stations, collected paper programs for recycling, and donated leftover food.
-WashU has banned single-use plastic bottles since 2008 and an estimated .5 million plastic bottles are avoided every year.
-During commencement, guests are offered boxed water as a more acceptable alternative.
+During commencement, guests are offered boxed water as a more acceptable alternative to single-use plastic bottles.
+WashU has banned single-use plastic bottled water sales on campus since 2008, preventing an estimated .5 million plastic bottles from being produced every year.

 Let’s start with the easiest thing you can do: don’t buy balloons.
 In addition to the problem of global helium scarcity, balloons can cause a lot of damage to wildlife.
 You may have seen images of dead birds entangled in balloon ribbon or heard about how many seabirds die after ingesting balloon bits.